How to invest in index funds in Australia

-To understand an index fund, it's important to know what an index is.
+To really understand an index fund, it's important to know what an index is.
 A market index is normally a collection of stocks that are listed on a stock exchange.
-Australia's most well-known index is the ASX200, which consists of Australia's largest 200 companies by market capitalisation.
+Australia's most well-known index is the ASX200, which consists of the largest 200 companies on our stock exchange.
 The Wall Street alternative is the S&P 500 index, which includes the top 500 listed companies in the US.

 Index funds hold a selection of stocks that make up an index.
 For example, Vanguard's Australian Shares Index Fund tracks the ASX300 index, a collection of Australia's largest 300 companies.

 If a company leaves an index, the fund manager simply sells its shares and replaces it with new stocks.
-For this reason, index funds are considered a comparatively safe, albeit less exciting, alternative to directly buying shares in a company.
+For this reason, index funds are considered a comparatively safe alternative to directly buying shares in a company.
 Because these kinds of funds require minimal management, it's known as "passive" investing.

 What is an ETF?An ETF is a basket of securities that's listed on a stock market, such as the ASX.
 In Australia, ETFs are typically "passive" investments that track an asset or index, but this isn't always the case.
 You can read more about these funds in our informational ETF guide.

-- ETFs are listed.
+- ETFs are listed on a stock exchange.
 The main difference is that ETFs are traded like shares on the stock exchange while index funds are unlisted managed funds.

 - They're priced differently.
 The price that you pay for an ETF is its market value depending on its performance on the stock market.
 The price that you might buy or sell into an index fund is the net asset value of its underlying securities.